nholthaus/units/docs/explain/internals-named-types.md

 > is implicitly instantiated, a later-included header that specializes it for the same `Cf` is ill-formed
 > ("explicit specialization after instantiation").
 An **overload set** has no such rule.
 A header included
 > later merely *contributes another candidate* to `strong_name`; overload resolution re-runs at each
-> instantiation point and simply finds the better match.
+> instantiation point and finds the better match.
 There is no "declared after instantiation" trap
 > because nothing is being specialized — this is the structural fix for issue #357, and it is why an
 > expression that reduces to a not-yet-included dimension still compiles cleanly and then names the
-> friendly type once the dimension header is in scope.
+> named type once the dimension header is in scope.

 ## 4. The trait layer that preserves the name

 A named unit is a *derived* class.
 The exact-pattern trait specializations that the library relies on — `std::common_type`, `replace_underlying`, `floating_point_promotion` — are written against the literal pattern `unit<Cf, T, Ns>`, which a derived class does not match.
-Without help, every trait result would decay to the plain `unit<...>` base and the friendly name would evaporate the moment you did arithmetic.
+Without help, every trait result would decay to the plain `unit<...>` base and the name would be lost the moment you did arithmetic.
 Four pieces keep it attached.

 ### 4.1 `unit_base_t` — recover the canonical base